sarbal/BINF_tut/lessons/lesson8.md

 # Week 9: Snakes on a plane
+## Objectives
 This week's tutorial is on flow control and data wrangling in python.
+You will learn:
+- Flow control statements
+- Functions and vectorised computations
+-

+## Downloads

 ## if statements
 Allow blocks of code to be executed only under specific conditions.